 When I first heard a Jane Austen movie called Love and Friendship was being made, I was thrilled.
 Love and Friendship is the title of a short novel Austen wrote as a teenager,[1]Actually, she titled it Love and Freindship, but I don’t feel obliged to replicate her typos. which was only published after her death when she was famous and there were people who wanted to read every last thing she wrote.
 It’s actually my favorite thing by her.
 It’s pretty different from the typical Austen work, being much more over the top in its humor, and focusing largely on negative characters.
 The romantic tropes it satirizes are still very familiar today and it’s hilarious.
 Check it out if you can.
-So, naturally, I was highly annoyed to learn that it was actually based on another novella by Austen, which was only published after her death, Lady Susan.
+So, naturally, I was highly annoyed to learn that the film was actually based on another novella by Austen, which was only published after her death, Lady Susan.
 (I guess screenwriter/director Whit Stillman just thought Love and Friendship was the catchier title.)
 While I hadn’t read Lady Susan at the time, from what I’d heard, it wasn’t nearly as much fun as L & F. But now that I have read it, I have to say it’s a relatively great book, albeit one that, not surprisingly given how it was published, still feels like a rough draft.
 And Love and Friendship (2016) is a relatively great movie too.

 Like the literary Love and Friendship, Lady Susan is rather atypical of Austen’s books but for somewhat opposite reasons.
 Both have negatively portrayed protagonists, but while Love and Friendship is possibly the silliest thing she ever wrote, Lady Susan is the darkest and most dramatic.
 The title character is probably the most melodramatic villain in Austen outside of Mansfield Park.[2]I don’t mean that as a criticism, I assure you.
 I love me some good melodrama!
 How many Jane Austen stories feature a mother and daughter as romantic rivals?
 Actually, how many stories in general feature that?
 It begins with Lady Susan Vernon (here portrayed by Kate Beckinsale) being kicked out of Langford, the estate where she’s been staying since her husband’s death, for seducing two unavailable men.
 She goes to stay with her brother-in-law, Charles Vernon (Justin Edwards) and his wife, Catherine (Emma Greenwell.)
 She intends to bag Catherine’s brother, Reginald DeCourcy (Samuel Xavier) for her husband and realizes the way to do this is through affecting sincere humility rather than being her usual flirtatious self.
 Meanwhile, she keeps her daughter, Fredericka (Morfydd Clark) at a miserable boarding school, the better to make her desperate enough to marry the moronic Sir James Martin (Tom Bennett.)

 After reviewing Kate Beckinsale’s performance as the lead in one of the 1996 movie adaptations of Emma, I was intrigued to see her, years later, play an Austen character who could be described as Emma Woodhouse on steroids.
 Both are charming, vivacious, witty, beautiful, manipulative control freaks, but while Emma has a conscience and eventually repents, Lady Susan is rotten to the core, a villain you love to hate, worse than Emma ever was.
 You’ll remember that I wanted to like Beckinsale as Emma, but I felt that her somewhat obvious evilness overwhelmed her charm.
 That’s no problem here.
 Watching Beckinsale, it’s no mystery why so many characters are charmed/fooled by Lady Susan, but neither is it a mystery whether we’re supposed to root for her.
 If anything, I wish Beckinsale had brought a little more of the edge she did to Emma in some of Lady Susan’s scenes, ironically enough.[3]Heh.
 Irony.
 Jane Austen.
 So perfect.
-But better that than the viewers thinking Reginald as stupid as Sir James for falling for her.
+But this is much better than the viewers thinking Reginald as stupid as Sir James for falling for her.

 While Lady Susan is the juiciest role in the movie, there are other fun ones and the whole cast is great or at least good, even the ones in the less fun roles.
 I do wish that Greenwell made more of an impression as Catherine, since she’s arguably the heroine.
 But it’s not like she’s bad at all.